 When you live paycheck to paycheck, an unexpected expense can derail your plans.
 The best cash advance apps are a temporary solution to such financial problems.
 Issues such as a failed transfer or a burst pipe could sabotage budgeting plans and cause financial stress if there is no emergency fund to fall back on.

 Borrowing money and repaying it with a future paycheck is a common way to cover expenses until the next paycheck.
-Both payday loans and the best cash advance apps allow you to borrow money before your next payday.
+Both payday loans and the best instant cash advance apps allow you to borrow money before your next payday.
 Lenders charge high annual percentage rates (APRs) to borrow money with a payday loan.
 These exorbitant fees may result in more long-term financial problems because they can accumulate into more debt.

 Money advance apps are a newer development that, like payday loan lenders, provide fast cash ahead of your next paycheck but charge much lower fees or none at all.
 Rather than interest, app developers profit from voluntary “tip” payments or membership fees.
 The best cash advance apps may be becoming more popular as a result of lower costs, stagnant wages, and financial difficulties caused by the coronavirus pandemic.